Keep It Simple

 "Look after your water and the koi will look after themselves"

-I don’t know where I first heard this saying but it is rather true - to an extent.
+I don’t know where I first heard this saying but it does ring true.

 ‘I tested my water, it’s all spot on’